montezumba/TiviAppDev/README.md

  There are two types of Providers that are currently supported by TiviApp:
  - **Android Provider**: A Provider that comes in a form of an Android application.
-This kind of provider is demonstrated by the ["HelloWorldProvider"](HelloWorldProvider) Android project in this repository
+This kind of provider is demonstrated by the ["HelloWorld"](HelloWorld) Android project in this repository
  - **Web Provider**: A Provider that comes in a form of a web application (can be either client-side such as .html/.js files or a server side such as .php/.aspx).
-This kind of provider is demonstrated by the ["HelloWorldProviderWeb"](HelloWorldProviderWeb) web project.
+This kind of provider is demonstrated by the ["HelloWorldWeb"](HelloWorldWeb) web project.

  Each Provider is basically a small server that handles various requests from the TiviApp client.
 Therefore your code should be designed according to the following basic principles:
  1. **Efficiency**.
 Upon receiving a request from the client, the server should retrieve a response as quickly as possible.
 If your code is unbale to return a response to the client within a reasonable amount of time - a timeout will be invoked and your information will be ignored by TiviApp.